G3N7AX/AnyPrintPlugin/ReadMe.md

  - This will be similar to PrintAnything but will allow for an int input which can be used for printing the logs with indices.

 #### CustomThunks
-- The goal with a CustomThunk is to have a wildcard Log input pin that will figure out what information.
+- The goal with a CustomThunk is to have a wildcard Log input pin that will figure out what information type is being inputted.
 - This is meant to be able to better handle the outputs it to the log.
 - An example of why I want to look into this can be seen with the rotation output.
+The output for the rotation has 6 decimal points which can take up unnecessary room and make it harder to read.
-- The output for the rotation has 6 decimal points which can take up unnecessary room and make it harder to read.
+- A CustomThunk would understand that a Rotation is the input and format the log better.

 #### Log Sets
 - Something that was in consideration was separating the logs by sets.